ekowyawson/reading-notes/102-notes/5_design_web_pages_with_css.md

 The need for a separate technology to handle the styling and layout of web pages became increasingly apparent.
 In 1994, **HÃ¥kon Wium Lie** proposed the idea of CSS to the *World Wide Web Consortium* (**W3C**).
 W3C accepted HÃ¥kon Wium Lie's proposal, adopted, and published the first CSS specification *CSS1* in 1996.

-Today, CSS has evolved so much that it has now has multiple dedicated frameworks.
+Today, CSS has evolved so much that it now has multiple dedicated frameworks.

 ## What is the purpose of CSS?